 Children may also develop:

-Call your health care provider if you or your child have symptoms of this disorder.
-Go to the emergency room if shortness of breath or chest pain develop.
+Call your health care provider if you or your child has symptoms of this disorder.
+Go to the emergency room if shortness of breath or chest pain develops.

 Avoid smoking.
-Quitting smoking can improve the outcome in people with histiocytosis that affects the lungs.
+Quitting smoking can improve the outcome in people with Langerhans cell histiocytosis that affects the lungs.

 There is no known prevention for the childhood forms of this disease.

 Reviewed By: Gordon A. Starkebaum, MD, Professor of Medicine, Division of Rheumatology, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.